Bailout

 their way through 1998.
 But it's still tempting to conclude that one of the

-next major issues of U.S. politics is coming up fast.
+next major issues of

 Kevin Phillips is publisher of American Political Report.